 You can use either homemade compost or store-bought fertilizer for pomegranate trees.
 Depending on your soil quality and environment, you may see better success with one over the other or with a mix of the two.
 If you choose to make your own, add plenty of scraps from leafy greens and any coffee grounds you have.
 For store-bought fertilizer, look for balanced 8-8-8 or 10-10-10 fertilizers.

-During the first year after planting, your tree is growing and establishing itself.
-It doesn’t need any extra fertilizer during this time besides a layer of mulch or compost.
-During this year of rapid growth, your plant’s needs change rapidly and it is easy to add too much of any given nutrient, which can lead to stunted growth.
+During the first year after planting, your trees are growing and establishing themselves.
+They don’t need any extra fertilizer during this time besides a layer of mulch or compost.
+During this year of rapid growth, your plants’ needs change rapidly and it is easy to add too much of any given nutrient, which can lead to stunted growth.

 During the second year, you’re free to add a small amount of fertilizer.
-One to two ounces added in the spring and fall is plenty.
+Add 1 or 2 ounces in the spring and fall.
 Every year after the second, increase the amount of fertilizer by another ounce, up to year five.

 One important thing to clarify is that, although the brand name is Purely Organic, this product isn’t certified organic.
 The fertilizer contains added dicalcium phosphate and potassium chloride.
-Neither of these chemicals are harsh, and both have some natural sources.
+Neither chemical is harsh, and both have some natural sources.
 Dicalcium phosphate can be produced from bones, and potassium chloride is found in many rocks and minerals.
 Since they are chemical additives, though, this fertilizer is technically not organic.

 You’re prepared for all the fertilizer needs of your pomegranate trees now.
-If your soil is lacking, or your trees are stunted or slow growing, then a healthy dose of fertilizer may be just what you need.
-Some nitrogen-rich fertilizer or compost added in small amounts twice a year can help your pomegranate tree thrive.
+If your soil is lacking, or your trees are stunted or growing too slowly, then a healthy dose of fertilizer may be just what your pomegranate trees need to be the fruit-bearing plant you expect them to be.
+Some nitrogen-rich fertilizer or compost added in small amounts twice a year can help your pomegranate trees thrive.
 Just be careful not to overdo it!